bvbohnen/X3_Customizer/README.md

  * Patch_Ship_Variant_Inconsistencies

       Applies some patches to some select inconsistencies in ship variants.
 Modified ships include the Baldric Miner and XRM Medusa Vanguard, both manually named instead of using the variant system.
 This is meant to be run prior to Add_Ship_Variants, to avoid the non-standard ships creating their own sub-variants.
 There may be side effects if the variant inconsistencies were intentional.

+ * Remove_Khaak_Corvette_Spin

+      Remove the spin on the secondary hull of the Khaak corvette.
+The replacement file used is expected to work for vanilla, xrm, and other mods that don't change the model scene file.

  * Simplify_Engine_Trails